shieldworks/aegis-web/docs/sentinel.md

                    workload if used with `-s` and `-w`.
 ```

+Note that based on your **Aegis Sentinel** version the output of the above
+command can be slightly different.

 ## Registering a Secret for a Workload

 Given our workload has the SPIFFE ID